Neural Machine Translation in Linear Time: Character-Level Machine Translation

 \section{Character-Level Machine Translation}

 We evaluate the full ByteNet on the WMT English to German translation task.
-We use NewsTest 2013 for development and NewsTest 2014 and 2015 for testing.
+We use NewsTest 2013 for validation and NewsTest 2014 and 2015 for testing.
 The English and German strings are encoded as sequences of characters; no explicit segmentation into words or morphemes is applied to the strings.
 The outputs of the network are strings of characters in the target language.
-There are about 140 characters in each of the languages.
+We keep 323 characters in the German vocabulary and 296 in the English vocabulary.

-The ByteNet used in the experiments has 15 residual blocks in the source network and 15 residual blocks in the target network.
-As in the ByteNet Decoder, the residual blocks are arranged in sets of five with corresponding dilation rates of 1,2,4,8 and 16.
-For this task we use residual blocks with ReLUs and Sub-BN (\figref{fig:residual} Left).
-The number of hidden units $d$ is 892.
-The size of the kernel in the source network is $1 \times 5$, whereas the size of the masked kernel in the target network is $1 \times 3$.
-We use bags of character $n$-grams as additional embeddings at the source and target inputs: for $n>2$ we prune all $n$-grams that occur less than 500 times.
-For the optimization we use Adam with a learning rate of $0.003$.
+The ByteNet used in the experiments has 30 residual blocks in the encoder and 30 residual blocks in the decoder.
+As in the ByteNet Decoder, the residual blocks are arranged in sets of five with corresponding dilation rates of $1,2,4,8$ and $16$.
+For this task we use the residual blocks with ReLUs (\figref{fig:residual} Left).
+The number of hidden units $d$ is 800.
+The size of the kernel in the source network is $3$, whereas the size of the masked kernel in the target network is $3$.
+For the optimization we use Adam with a learning rate of $0.0003$.

-Each sentence is padded with special characters to the nearest greater multiple of 25.
+Each sentence is padded with special characters to the nearest greater multiple of 50; 20\% of further padding is applied to each source sentence as a part of dynamic unfolding (eq.~\ref{eq:unfold}).
 Each pair of sentences is mapped to a bucket based on the pair of padded lengths for efficient batching during training.
-We find that Sub-BN learns bucket-specific statistics that cannot easily be merged across buckets.
-We circumvent this issue by simply searching over possible target intervals as a first step during decoding with a beam search; each hypothesis uses Sub-BN statistics that are specific to a target length interval.
-The hypotheses are ranked according to the \emph{average} likelihood of each character.
+We use \emph{vanilla} beam search according to the total likelihood of the generated candidate and accept only candidates which end in a end-of-sentence token.
+We use a beam of size 12.
+We do not use length normalization, nor do we keep score of which parts of the source sentence have been translated \citep{wu2016}.

-Table~\ref{mt} contains the results of the experiments.
-We note that the lengths of the translations generated by the ByteNet are especially close to the lengths of the reference translations and do not tend to be too short; the brevity penalty in the BLEU scores is 0.995 and 1.0 for the two test sets, respectively.
-We also note that the ByteNet architecture seems particularly apt for machine translation.
-The correlation coefficient between the lengths of sentences from different languages is often very high (\figref{fig:corr}), an aspect that is compatible with the resolution preserving property of the architecture.
+Table~\ref{mt} and Table~\ref{nllresults} contain the results of the experiments.
+On NewsTest 2014 the ByteNet achieves the highest performance in character-level and subword-level neural machine translation, and compared to the word-level systems it is second only to the version of GNMT that uses word-pieces.
+On NewsTest 2015, to our knowledge, ByteNet achieves the best published results to date.